aashutoshrathi/backup-blog.aashutosh.dev/clfzf0v7k000709lgbwow62c4.md

 (*this section is to share informative things I read, not a fin-fluencer,* ***<s>yet!!</s>****, so go do your research before trading based on things you read on the internet*)

-* [Tata Technologies IPO Breakdown](https://www.youtube.com/watch?v=Dyo8915RzUU), no doubt this is one of the most exciting IPO coming up, and if you are by any chance like me scarred by [LIC](https://economictimes.indiatimes.com/prime/money-and-markets/a-30-fall-since-listing-how-lics-ipo-became-indias-biggest-wealth-destroyer/primearticleshow/92212792.cms) (\*sad crying noises\*)
+* [Tata Technologies IPO Breakdown](https://www.youtube.com/watch?v=Dyo8915RzUU), no doubt this is one of the most exciting IPO coming up, and if you are by any chance like me scarred by [LIC](https://economictimes.indiatimes.com/prime/money-and-markets/a-30-fall-since-listing-how-lics-ipo-became-indias-biggest-wealth-destroyer/primearticleshow/92212792.cms) (\*sad crying noises\*), you should give it a try.

 ### A quote that got me thinking